Modularity of Relatively Rational Vertex Algebras and Fusion Rules of Principal Affine W-Algebras: Modular Invariance of Vertex Algebra Characters

 Substituting this into (\ref{quasi-part.2}) yields (\ref{quasi-part}).

 Now we substitute $\D({-(a + c\ell - 1)\frac{\sigma}{2}h}, 1)u$ in place of $u$ in Proposition \ref{Gmodular} to obtain

 Substituting (\ref{quasi-part}) transforms this into

-We make the substitution (\ref{sigma.to.z}) again, using (\ref{subst.consequences}) and \ref{relationbetweenSmatrices}.
+We make the substitution (\ref{sigma.to.z}) again, using (\ref{subst.consequences}) and (\ref{relationbetweenSmatrices}).
 Thus we obtain (\ref{Fmodular}). \end{proof}

-For the applications we wish to pursue, the most useful consequence of Proposition \ref{prop.Fmodular} is the following theorem. \begin{thm} Let $(V, \om)$ be a conformal vertex algebra graded by integer conformal weights.
-Let $h \in V_1$ satisfy the OPE relations \textup{(}\ref{main.lambda.relation}\textup{)} and the grading condition stated thereafter.
-Assume $(V, \om)$ to be rational relative to $h$ and cofinite relative to $h$.
-Let
+For the applications we wish to pursue, the most useful consequence of Proposition \ref{prop.Fmodular} is the following theorem. \begin{thm} Let $V$, $\om$, $h$, and $u$ be as in Definition \ref{F.definition}.
+Let $\mathcal{X}$ denote the set of $h$-stable irreducible positive energy $V$-modules, and let